dask/dask-gateway/docs/source/install-local.rst

 This starts ``dask-gateway`` locally with the default configuration.
 This uses:

-- ``UnsafeLocalClusterManager`` to manage local clusters without any process isolation
+- ``UnsafeLocalBackend`` to manage local clusters without any process isolation
-- ``DummyAuthenticator`` to authenticate users using a simple and insecure authentication scheme
+- ``SimpleAuthenticator`` to authenticate users using a simple and insecure authentication scheme

 *Both of these options are insecure and not-advised for any real-world deployments.* They are perfectly fine for testing and experimentation though.